Updated Nov. 3, 2020

 Supplies and technology needs

-More information on textbooks and other supplies will be shared in the coming weeks.
+Each school is coordinating systems for supply pickup to get students the materials they need to engage in learning.
 We continue to be committed to Project Free Education, where families are not asked to pay extra for school supplies.

-Our goal is to ensure that all students PreK-12 have the technology they need for school and access to Wi-Fi from home.
-We will have a way for families to request devices and support soon.
-Thanks to our voter-approved technology levy, all current students in grades 6-12 already have take-home laptops.
-Last spring, we worked hard to provide devices for any student in grades K-5 who needed it.
-This fall, we will be providing 1:1 devices to our preK-5 students for the 2020-21 school year.
-We’re working hard to prepare these devices for our students, and will reach out soon when they are ready for pick up.
-Until then, please use this tech support request form to let us know about any technology needs your family may have.
+Our goal is to ensure that all students PreK-12 have the technology they need for school and access to Wi-Fi from home for remote learning.
+Thanks to our voter-approved technology levy, all current students in grades K-12 have take-home 1:1 devices.
+Please use this tech support request form to let us know about any technology needs your family may have.

 Online learning program